RasoulUnlimited/RasoulUnlimited.github.io/README.md

 Key features:

-- Minimal responsive design with light and dark themes
+- Minimal, elegant design with light and dark themes for fast loading
+- Persian and English pages for wider accessibility
+- Hosted on GitHub Pages and integrated with Cloudflare for performance and security
 - Structured data (JSON‑LD) to help Google build a Knowledge Panel
 - [FOAF profile](foaf.rdf) and other identity links for knowledge graphs
 - Cloudflare Worker that injects crawler‑specific JSON‑LD